-The financial statements presented in the Budget Papers are prepared using an accrual basis of accounting and accord with official Australian Accounting Standards.
+The financial statements presented in the Budget Papers are prepared using an accrual basis of accounting and accord with Australian Accounting Standards.
 Accrual accounting is different from cash accounting, which is the basis used by many households.

-Importantly, the Statement of Finances in Appendix A1 of Budget Paper No. 1 Budget Statement is prepared in accordance with the Uniform Presentation Framework and the principles and rules contained in the Australian Bureau of Statistics, Australian System of Government Finance Statistics: Concepts, Sources and Methods 2015 (Cat.
+The Statement of Finances in Appendix A1 of Budget Paper No. 1 Budget Statement is prepared in accordance with the Uniform Presentation Framework (UPF) and AASB 1049 Whole of Government and General Government Sector Financial Reporting (AASB 1049).
+AASB 1049 harmonises the application of accounting standards with the principles and rules contained in the Australian Bureau of Statistics, Australian System of Government Finance Statistics: Concepts, Sources and Methods 2015 (Cat.
 No. 5514) (ABS-GFS Manual).
 This aids transparency and integrity in public reporting and facilitates comparison across jurisdictions.